Link verbs

 Ken asked if we wanted to go.

-With some verbs we can mention the hearer as the object of the verb:
+With some verbs we can mention the hearer as

 She asked me if I was ready.